XenonTheInertG/in-engine-jumper/README.md

 # in-engine-jumper

-A jumper game made as an experiment as a Godot Game Engine Plugin (This is confusing right?
-Read README.md)
+A Godot Game Engine plugin that actually is a simple jumper game which runs as a Godot Dock.

+Note: This was only made for experimental purpose.
+This has bugs and is slow.